IHP-GmbH/TO_Nov2024/BG/doc/source/reference.rst

 LVS
 ***

-LVS wasnt working. and there are differencies between layout and schematics
+LVS wasn't working. and there are differences between layout and schematics